BE-Mods/Areen1/AreenWildMage/Readme-Areen.txt

  ***************** AREEN THE WILD MAGE -- BGEE NPC MOD *****************
  ***********************************************************************

- VERSION: 1.1     PLATFORMS: BGEE, BGEE+SoD     AUTHOR: BORESAL
+ VERSION: 1.2     PLATFORMS: BGEE, BGEE+SoD     AUTHOR: BORESAL

 I. INTRODUCTION / DESCRIPTION

 This mod adds a joinable NPC, Areen the wild mage.
 Stats-wise is a strong character, but it comes with a caveat that can be fixed progressively during the game.

-Areen has small banter with all wizards of the game.
+Areen has small banter with all wizards in the game (and their companions).
+But he is incompatible with Neera in the long run.

 II.
 QUEST / ENCOUNTERS